 Cloakroom services are currently unavailable.
 Please note only items smaller than A4 size will be permitted inside the venue.

-Due to current government guidelines, our venue and onsite Box Office are currently closed.
+Due to current government guidelines, our Box Offices are only open pre-show.
+The Theatres Building Box Office opens 90 minutes before the show and the Hamer Hall Box Office opens 45 minutes before a show.
 You can buy your tickets on our website (www.artscentremelbourne.com.au) or contact us on 1300 182 183.

 Our Contact Centre (1300 182 183) is also available.
 Anyone calling will be placed in a queue for the next available customer service team member.